Theory

 May 20, 2026

-He searched the scrolling green for anything of note.
+He searched the scrolling green outside for anything of note.
 The shift had helped at first, but there loomed a point of no return; the whole summer to think of.

 “Do you know the area the cabin’s in?
 From last time…” Yellow dashes on pavement.
 She’d worked there a couple of years before, he’d been told, something with counting fish.